10 Signs of Sciatica Improving: Roadmap to a Pain-Free Tomorrow

 Overview of Sciatica and Its Symptoms

-Sciatica occurs when the sciatic nerve becomes compressed or irritated, often due to a herniated disc in the spine or bone spurs.
+Sciatica occurs when the sciatic nerve becomes compressed or irritated, often because of a herniated disc in the spine or bone spurs.
 Symptoms include:

 10 Signs of Sciatica Improving